Tarangire National Park, Tanzania

 Whether you're looking to relax at the camp gazing out at the beautiful landscape dotted with Baobab trees, or head out into the bush in search of the elusive leopard or the huge herds of buffalo, Kuro Tarangire is the place to head to if what you are looking for is a truly authentic bush experience.

-Kuro Tarangire is a dry season camp open between June and November, the time of hot days and cool nights and prime time for the elephant migration which fills the park and offers some superb wildlife viewing.
+Kuro Tarangire is a dry season camp open between June and Mid March; the time of hot days and cool nights and prime time for the elephant migration which fills the park and offers some superb wildlife viewing.

 Six light and stylish safari tents.
 Each with a veranda outside and an en-suite bucket shower and flushing eco-toilet.